 2 Project ID 3A identified in Table 2 includes a broader scope to connect Medford to Eagle Point via.
 OR62.
 The concept design project focuses on the constrained segment of OR 62 between OR 99 and Bullock Road.

 Figure 9 illustrates the existing typical cross section OR62 (Crater Lake Highway) for westbound travel.
-The westbound section includes three 12-foot travel lanes, one six-foot bike lane, one 14-foot right-turn lane and a six-foot sidewalk.
+The westbound section includes three 12-foot travel lanes, one six-foot bike lane, and a six-foot sidewalk separated by a landscape buffer.